-In order to promote the use of community energy networks, a strategic district heating area is shown on the policies map.
+In order to promote the use of community energy networks, a strategic district heating area is shown on the Policies Map.
 Major development proposals within this area should where possible connect to existing heat networks or networks under construction.
-This requirement will be relaxed if applicants can provide evidence that doing so would affect the viability of
+This requirement will be relaxed if applicants can provide evidence that doing so would affect the viability of schemes.
+The Council will also be supportive of the future-proofing of developments so that they are capable of connecting to future heat networks.

 - 4.3 It is increasingly recognised that one of the most important factors in delivering a successful development scheme is ensuring that sustainability is a key part of the brief and is therefore integrated into the design from the outset.
 This almost always leads to a better design and lower lifetime costs, as options are greater at an early stage and there is more scope to identify options that achieve multiple aims.
 Sustainable design and construction is concerned with the implementation of sustainable development in individual sites and buildings.
 It takes account of the resources used in construction, and of the environmental, social and economic impacts of the construction process itself and how buildings are designed and used. - 4.4 The choice of sustainability measures and how they are implemented may vary substantially from development to development.
 However, the general principles of sustainable design and construction should be applied to all scales and types of development.
-Table 4.1 below outlines areas that should be covered in the sustainability statement.
+Table 4.1 below outlines areas that should be covered in the Sustainability Statement.

-Table 4.1: Areas to be covered in the sustainability statement
+Table 4.1: Areas to be covered in the Sustainability Statement